 In 1804, the third generation of Anderson, grandson James Anderson, laid out the town of Waterford.
 By 1812, James Anderson and James Cook procured a charter from the Pennsylvania legislature and named their incorporated towns Marietta.
-The next year, 1813, Anderson's town Waterford and Cook's town New Haven were consolidated including a tract of land owned by John Myers east of Moravian Town and a tract of land owned by Benjamin Long north of Waterford.74
+The next year, 1813, Anderson's town Waterford and Cook's town New Haven were consolidated including a tract of land owned by John Myers east of Moravian Town and a tract of land owned by Benjamin Long north of Waterford.66

 In the same year, 1813 John Pedan, James Mehaffey, and Colonel James Duffy purchased 161 acres west of the Anderson tract and laid out Irishtown.
 The founders named each north-south street after U. S. naval heroes: Biddle, Jones, Decatur, Bainbridge, Morris, Hull, and Porter.
 The east-west streets named for American sea vessels: Essex, United States, Wasp, and Constitution.
-United States Street would become Market Street when all the towns were incorporated into the borough of Marietta.
-75
+United States Street would become Market Street when all the towns were incorporated into the borough of Marietta.75

 The next year, 1814, the Cassels sell the Neff tract to Jacob Grosh who laid out Moravian Town, known locally as Bungletown.
 By this time the major industry in Marietta was lumber.
 By 1814 there were nine lumber merchants in Marietta.
 Planing mills, lumberyards, carpentry shops, and allied businesses were the backbone of the local economy.
 Marietta was a waypoint for shipping lumber, bundled into rafts, downriver.
 In 1807 Henry Cassel established a lumber business on the corner of Third and Bank Streets.
 In 1848 Henry Cassel was joined by his son A. N. Cassel who in 1872 built a planning mill associated with the business.
 In 1850 B. F. Hiestand & Sons Planing Mill was established on the Susquehanna River below Chickes Rock with the lumber offices located on the corner of Bank and Second Streets.
 In 1945 the Hiestand lumber properties were deeded to the Paul W. Zimmerman Foundries Company manufacturing brass, bronze, and aluminum castings.
-In 1954 Zimmerman Foundries Company, was acquired by the Donegal Manufacturing Corporation, later called Donegal Steel Foundry Company which manufactured carbon, low alloy and stainless steel castings primarily for tanks for the U. S. Army during the Korean War (1950-1953).
+In 1954 Zimmerman Foundries Company which manufactured carbon, low alloy and stainless steel castings primarily for tanks for the U. S. Army during the Korean War (1950-1953).76

 During 1812-1814, The Columbia-Wrightsville covered bridge constructed over the Susquehanna River, at the time considered the longest covered bridge in the world.
 Greatly enhances the economy for Marietta.
 Between1812-1815 the War of 1812 between the U. S. and Great Britain began over alleged British violations of American shipping rights, such as impressment, the forcing of American merchant sailors to serve on British ships.
 American forces unsuccessfully invaded Canada and the British retaliated by burning down Washington, D. C. Within weeks U. S. Forces repulsed sea and land invasions of the British at the Port of Baltimore, particularly Fort McHenry.
 The war ended with victory for the United States at the Battle of New Orleans.
 Two companies from Marietta marched to Maryland in defense of Baltimore.
-One of the companies was called the Marietta Grays commanded by Jacob Grosh.
-77
+One of the companies was called the Marietta Grays commanded by Jacob Grosh.77

 In 1817 James Anderson built a road over Chickies Mountain, the Old Columbia Pike, linking Columbia, Pennsylvania, formerly Wright's Ferry, (1726) 3.6 miles south of Marietta.
 Anderson was preparing for the state legislature to build a bridge across the Susquehanna River connecting Marietta to York, Pennsylvania (1741).

-73 Lloyd, Junie, YorkBlog, "How did they get across the wide Susquehanna when there were no bridges?" https://yorkblog.com/universal/how-did-they-get-across-the-wide-susquehanna-when-there-were-no-bridges/ (accessed May 23, 2019)
+James Anderson operated a ferry across the Susquehanna River.
+Two miles north Mennonite Christian Winiker operated a ferry known as Vinegar Ferry.78 https://yorkblog.com/universal/how-did-they-get-across-the-wide-susquehanna-when-there-were-no-bridges/ (accessed May 23, 2019).